greenboxal/doggohub/CONTRIBUTING.md

 relate issue weight directly to time.
 This is called [anchoring](https://en.wikipedia.org/wiki/Anchoring) and something you want to avoid.
 1. Something that has a weight of 1 (or no weight) is really small and simple.
-Something that is 9 is rewriting a large fundamental part of GitLab, which might lead to many hard problems to solve.
-Changing some text in GitLab is probably 1, adding a new Git Hook maybe 4 or 5, big features 7-9.
+Something that is 9 is rewriting a large fundamental part of DoggoHub, which might lead to many hard problems to solve.
+Changing some text in DoggoHub is probably 1, adding a new Git Hook maybe 4 or 5, big features 7-9.
 1. If something is very large, it should probably be split up in multiple issues or chunks.
 You can simply not set the weight of a parent issue and set